groupby/rzlv-shopify-sdk/.github/copilot-instructions/project-overview.md

 This is a TypeScript-based SDK that provides search, autocomplete, and recommendations functionality for Shopify stores.
 The SDK is architected with two distinct layers: a **State Driver** for reactive state management and a **Public API** for stateless request functions.
 This separation allows for flexible integration patterns - consumers can use the full stateful experience or just the request functions.

+## Documentation Maintenance Instructions for AI

+When working on this codebase, validate that documentation remains accurate by checking:

+### Update Triggers:
+- **Manager Pattern Changes**: If initialization, reactive pipeline, or effect handling patterns change in `*Manager.ts` files
+- **Store Pattern Changes**: If Input/Output store structures or updater patterns change in `*Store.ts` files
+- **Architecture Violations**: If Input/Output store separation is compromised or cross-layer dependencies are introduced
+- **New Anti-Patterns**: If problematic code patterns emerge that should be documented as examples to avoid

+### Validation Checkpoints:
+1. **Core Patterns**: Do conceptual examples still reflect actual implementation patterns?
+2. **Store Separation**: Is Input/Output store separation maintained in actual code?
+3. **File Organization**: Are files staying within size/responsibility guidelines?
+4. **Type Safety**: Are `any` types being eliminated as stated in principles?

+### What to Update:
+- Conceptual code examples that no longer match implementation patterns
+- Anti-pattern examples if new issues are discovered
+- Architecture principles if fundamental changes occur
+- File organization guidelines if structure evolves

+---

 ## Repository Structure

 ```